-Notably, the museum structure had been uninhabited for an extended period especially when Dzong state was weak and on the verge of collapse.
-However, during the reign of King Jigme Dorji Wangchuck, the father of modern Bhutan, a complete renovation of the museum was ordered, and the structure was inhabited again.
-Interestingly, the original structure of the museum was designed using wood and stone without any single nail.
-Regardless, the structure is stable and very strong and has stood the test of time especially by surviving the 1714 and 1896 earthquakes.
+Notably, the museum structure had been uninhabited for an extended period especially when dzong state was weak and on the verge of collapse.
+However, during the reign of the third king, Jigme Dorji Wangchuck, the father of modern Bhutan, a complete renovation of the museum was ordered, and the structure was inhabited again.
+Like the other traditional structures in Bhutan, Ta Dzong was built with wood and stones without the use of a single nail.
+However, the Ta Dzong structure is stable and very strong as it has stood the test of time especially by surviving the 1714 and 1896 earthquakes.

-However, despite its sturdy foundation, the renovated parts of the tower could not stand the 2011 earthquake which had a magnitude of 6.9.
-The museum suffered an extensive damage and about 3,000 antique artifacts had to be moved to a temporary hall in front of the main tower.
-Renovation of the museum began immediately after all the artifacts were relocated and is scheduled to complete on September 2018 after which the museum will be re-opened.
+Despite its sturdy foundation, the renovated parts of the tower could not stand the 2011 earthquake which had a magnitude of 6.9.
+The museum suffered extensive damage and about 3,000 antique artifacts had to be moved to a temporary hall in front of the main tower.
+Renovation of the museum began immediately after all the artifacts were relocated.
+The museum subsequently reopened in 2019.

 Accessing the Museum

 Access to the museum involves driving through a 4-kilometre loop into Dop Shari valley.
-While at the museum, one can easily access the town by walking down a path which passes through dzong along which you get to enjoy excellent views of the valley and also the Ugyen Pelri palace.
-If you love having fun, excellent hikes to the Zuri Dzong hill will be an exciting activity.
+While at the museum, one can easily access the town by walking down a path which passes through dzong.
+You can get excellent views of the valley and the Ugyen Pelri palace.
+If you are adventurous, you can also hike to the Zuri Dzong.

-In a nutshell, Ta Dzong museum is an exciting and historic structure which houses thousands of historical artifacts.
+Ta Dzong museum is an important structure in Bhutan which houses thousands of historical artifacts.
 The museum stands on a landmark tower dating back to the 17th century which makes it an essential part of Bhutan's culture.
-There is no record of the initial architect of this historic tower, but the building is very strong considering it didn't collapse during the 1714 earthquake which lasted for 15 days.
-Considering all the above features, it is worthwhile to visit Ta Dzong Museum during your next Bhutan trip.
+Although there is no record of the initial architect of this historic tower, the impressive structure is still something to marvel at.